dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## setWidth

-Set the pixel width of the `DCEFrame` object.
+Set the pixel width of the image.

 ```java
 void setWidth(int width)